infinity0/msg-notes/appendix/05-hybrid.rst

   | every pI is authenticated and linked to some earlier pF (or "null")
 - | by the server order,
   | every pI is unique for the pF it is linked to - others are rejected

-(TODO: link these with the message partial order graph)

 .. [#Ncon] Or rather, they *will have* confidence, since consistency checks
     inherently must occur *after* the packet has been received and processed by